oconnor0/BeaconRoad/Book/73-Definitions.md

 Well-made
 : items take 1 less Load than normal.
 Items taking 1 Load fit an additional item in 1 Load.

+Winded
+: creatures are at half or less of their maximum HP.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 \pagebreak